-Medium - The processor is running warmer.
+The processor is running warmer.
 This is a 'precautionary' level and generally means that there may be factors contributing to this condition, but the CPU is still within its normal operating state and below the CPU 'Temperature Tolerance'.
-The Motherboard fans and CPU will run normally as configured in the BIOS.
-The fans may adjust to a faster speed depending on the Fan Speed Control settings.
-User intervention: No action is required.
-However, consider checking the CPU fans and the chassis ventilation for blockage.
+The motherboard fans and CPU will run normally as configured in the BIOS.
+The fans may adjust to a faster speed depending on the Fan Speed Control settings o High period to prevent damage to the CPU.
+If the system buzzer and Overheat LED has activated, take action immediately by checking the system fans, chassis ventilation and room temperature to correct any problems.

-High - The processor is running hot.
+The processor is running hot.
 This is a 'caution' level since the CPU's 'Temperature Tolerance' has been reached (or has been exceeded) and may activate an overheat alarm.
-The system may shut down if it continues for a long period to prevent damage to the CPU.
+The system may shut down if it continues for a long